 How to Get Those Sharp Snowflake Images

 Use your background or glove to catch the falling snow.
-You don’t have to move it, just keep checking it for beautiful snowflakes.
+You don’t have to move it, just keep checking it for beautiful snowflake shots.

 More often than not, you’ll find small balls of ice called ‘rime’.
-Wait for the best crystals to form.
+Wait for the best ice crystals to form.
 You want big, clean flakes, with as many branches as possible because it will be hard to create that in post-processing.

 If you are using cloth or clothing as a backdrop, you can use this to pick up snowflakes from the ground.
 They will stick to the material.
 This is especially helpful in-between snowfalls.